-I have decided that my new answer to the question of “What kind of flavor does (insert wood type here) produce” will be: the overall flavor is dependent on a lot of factors.
+I have my answer to the question “What kind of flavor does (insert wood type here) produce.”
+The overall flavor is dependent on a lot of factors.
 These include:

 climate and soil of where the tree is grown: the more balanced the pH level of the soil and a location that has suitable precipitation throughout the year, are more favorable to a hardwood tree’s benefit as a cooking wood

 bark or bark-free: this affects burn rate and flavor, and yes, it can fluctuate your temperature control